Last updated on March 22nd, 2023 at 12:44 pm

 Hiking And Biking Near Sisters Oregon

 With the Three Sisters Wilderness on the doorstop of Sisters Oregon, hiking and mountain biking are popular activities.
 The Three Sisters Wilderness covers over 286 thousand acres and has approximately 260 miles of trails to explore.
+The Deschutes National Forest is a vast wilderness area that surrounds Sisters, Oregon, providing endless opportunities for outdoor recreation and exploration.

 On the West side of North Sister is Proxy Falls.
 While the trailhead to Proxy Falls is a bit of a drive down highway 242 from the town of Sisters, it’s well worth the visit.
 This gorgeous 225 foot waterfall is not accessible in winter, but can be accessed as soon as Highway 242 is open for the season.